Product

 Jack Russell Terrier

-• Life expectancy: 13 � 16 years
+• Life Expectancy: 13 – 16 years

 • Origin: England

-• Height: 25 � 30 cm
+• Height: 25 – 30 cm

-• Mass: 6.4 � 8.2 kg (Adult)
+• Weight: 6.4 – 8.2 kg (Adult)

 • Colors: White, Piebald, Black & White, White & Tan

-Contact us
+Contact Us

 Temperament

-Because he is a baying terrier, Jack Russell can be vocal.
-However, these dogs are alert and make good watchdogs.
-The breed is naturally assertive and may not tolerate young children or other animals in the home.
-They especially can be aggressive toward other dogs.
+As a baying terrier, the Jack Russell can be quite vocal.
+However, they are naturally alert and serve as excellent watchdogs.
+Due to their assertive nature, they may not always tolerate young children or other pets in the home.
+Jack Russells can be particularly aggressive toward other dogs if not properly socialized.

 Pet Sales